Sixth College

-Sixth College is the sixth and second-newest college of the University of California, San Diego.
+Sixth College is the sixth and currently, as of April 2025, the third-newest college of the University of California, San Diego.
 It was established in September 2001.
 Sixth College's core writing program, Culture, Art and Technology (CAT), is a five-course sequence that integrates writing skills into multidisciplinary classes to examine the intersections of culture, art, and technology.